Golf Tutorials

 Step 3: Mix and Apply the Epoxy

-Follow the manufacturer's instructions for mixing your golf-shafting aoxy.
-They usually have a 1:1 ratio.
+Follow the manufacturer's instructions for mixing your golf-shafting epoxy, usually at a 1:1 ratio.
 Squeeze out a small, equal amount of each part onto a disposable surface (like a piece of cardboard) and mix them together thoroughly.
-A little does go a lone way, you only need enough to lightly coat the mating surfaces
+A little goes a long way, you only need enough to lightly coat the mating surfaces.

 Using a popsicle stick or a nail, apply a thin, even layer of the mixed epoxy to the outside of the shaft extension.
 Also, apply a small ring of epoxy to the inside of the shaft butt.